Covers developing a thesis, designing an outline, doing preliminary research, writing drafts, and presenting a paper. Includes required field trips.

 Place their individual thesis project into historiographic context by writing a detailed literature review.

-Select a thesis topic and begin the search for a thesis adviser.
+Select a thesis topic and begin the search for a senior paper adviser.

 Intelligently identify, locate, analyze, and interpret digital and print resources as well as evidence provided by visual and artifactual resources, as appropriate.